The qudit Pauli group: non-commuting pairs, non-commuting sets, and structure theorems: Introduction

 We will show in Section~\ref{ssec:noncomm-set-max-size} that $h=\Psi(d)\ge d+1$ is the maximum size non-commuting set on a single qudit, where $\Psi$ is the Dedekind Psi function from number theory.
 The situation of non-commuting sets on more than one qudit is complicated, and we discuss some bounds on the size in that setting.
 We also note here that if one additionally requires the Paulis in the non-commuting set to all have the same group commutator value, the size of the maximum set is $2n+1$, independent of $d$ \cite{gungordu2014parafermion}.

 {\it Qudits needed to create commutation patterns.} Suppose $C\in\mathbb{Z}^{l\times l}$ has zero diagonal, $C_{ii}=0$ for all $i$, and is anti-symmetric, $C=-C^T$.
 These two properties define what is known as an {\it alternating} matrix.
 What is the minimum number of qudits $n$ such that there exists a list of $n$-qudit Paulis $\{q_0,q_1,\dots,q_{l-1}\}$ with $[q_i,q_j]=\omega^{C_{ij}}I$?
-In Appendix B of \cite{sarkar2021graph}, it was shown that the number of qubits required is half the rank of $C$ as a matrix over the field $\mathbb{F}_2$.
+In Appendix B of \cite{sarkar2021graph} and in \cite{gunderman2023transforming}, it was shown that the number of qubits required is half the rank of $C$ as a matrix over the field $\mathbb{F}_2$.
 For instance, if

 then two qubits are necessary and sufficient via the set $\{X\otimes I,Z\otimes I,I\otimes X,I\otimes Z\}$.
 However, just one $d=15$ qudit suffices: $\{X^3,Z^9,X^5,Z^5\}$.
-In Section~\ref{sec:achievable-patterns}, we show that, in general, the number of qudits is half the minimal number of vectors generating the column-space of $C$ as a matrix over $\mathbb{Z}_d$, which can differ from other definitions of matrix rank when $d$ is composite.
+In Theorem~\ref{thm:min-qubits-comm-matrix} of Section~\ref{sec:achievable-patterns}, we show that in general, the number of qudits is half the minimal number of vectors generating the column-space of $C$ as a matrix over $\mathbb{Z}_d$, which can differ from other definitions of matrix rank when $d$ is composite.
 We also give an efficient algorithm to find a satisfying set of Paulis using a matrix decomposition called the alternating Smith normal form \cite{kuperberg2002kasteleyn}.
+This approach effectively reduces the problem to the construction of collections of non-commuting pairs, solved in Section~\ref{sec:max-pairs}.

 {\it Minimal and Gram-Schmidt generating sets.} Suppose $A^{\otimes3}$ is shorthand for $A\otimes A\otimes A$, $S=\{X^{\otimes 3},Z^{\otimes 3},\omega(XZ)^{\otimes 3}\}$ is a set of qudit Paulis, and $G=\langle S\rangle$ is the group generated by $S$.
 What is the smallest generating set of $G$?
 We answer this question in general in Section~\ref{ssec:minimal-gen-sets} using the Smith normal form of the matrix over $\mathbb{Z}_d$ representing $S$.
 For $d=2$, $\omega=-1$ and a smallest generating set for this example is $\{X^{\otimes 3},Z^{\otimes 3}\}$.
 However, for $d=6$, the last generator contributes a phase unobtainable from the first two generators alone and so any minimal generating set is larger, e.g.~$\{X^{\otimes 3},Z^{\otimes 3},\omega I^{\otimes 3}\}$.
 A Gram-Schmidt generating set for $G$ is one that can be written as some number of non-commuting pairs $(s_i,t_i)$ and additional elements $u_i$ that commute with all elements of $G$.
 If $G$ is the centralizer of a qudit stabilizer group, then the non-commuting pairs in Gram-Schmidt generating set provide a basis for the logical operators of the stabilizer code, as is done for qubits in \cite{wilde2009logical}.
 For instance, $\{X^{\otimes 3},Z^{\otimes 3},\omega I^{\otimes 3}\}$ is also a Gram-Schmidt generating set for the example $G$ with $d=6$, where the first two elements are a non-commuting pair.
 Our construction of Gram-Schmidt generating sets in Section~\ref{ssec:canonical-form-gen-set} guarantees the minimal number of non-commuting pairs, and again makes use of the alternating Smith normal form.